ejohansson13/concepts_explained/Stable Diffusion/StableDiffusion_ML.md

 ### Scheduler

 Schedulers are algorithmic guides to the denoising process implemented through the U-Net architecture.
 Training revolves around learning the additive noise process to understand the guided reversal of noise in an image.
 For more information on schedulers, I recommend reading the page I wrote focusing on [their literature and implementation evolution](https://github.com/ejohansson13/concepts_explained/blob/main/Stable%20Diffusion/Schedulers_ML.md).
-Schedulers are unique in that, they are isolated from the training of LDMs.
+Scheduling algorithms were initially the entire dictator of image generation models.
+Thanks to [a 2022 paper](https://arxiv.org/pdf/2206.00364.pdf), the scheduling algorithm

 SD does not learn schedules while training, uses plethora of pre-researched scheduling algorithms for sampling.
 When training model holistically -> intializes previously trained autoencoder.
 Train autoencoder -> freeze it -> utilize its latent space to train U-Net and conditional model?.
 Pass latent, conditioning information, and timesteps to compute loss.